-- Irrigation by water delivery techniques that expose fresh fruits and vegetables directly to water (e.g. sprinkler) especially close to harvest time. - Irrigation of fruits and vegetables that have physical characteristics such as leaves and rough surfaces which can trap water.

-• Irrigation of fruits and vegetables that will receive little or no post-harvest wash treatments prior to packing, such as field-packed produce.
+- Irrigation by water delivery techniques that expose the edible portion of fresh fruits and vegetables directly to water (e.g. sprinkler) especially close to harvest time. - Irrigation of fruits and vegetables that have physical characteristics such as leaves and rough surfaces which can trap water. - Irrigation of fruits and vegetables that will receive little or no post-harvest wash treatments prior to packing, such as field-packed produce.

-3.2.1.3 Water for fertilizers, pest control and other agricultural chemicals
+3.2.1.1.2 Water for fertilizers, pest control and other agricultural chemicals